ZaimAl/QA-Automation/README.md

 "To get started, clone the repository to your local machine and install the required dependencies in maven repository.
 You will also need to have Java installed to use the Selenium WebDriver and Rest Assured libraries."

 ## Usage
 "To create a new UI test script, simply create a new file in the 'test/ui' directory and use the provided syntax to define your test cases.
-You can then run the test using the command '`gradlew cucumber -Ptags=”@web"'.
+You can then run the test using the command 'gradlew cucumber -Ptags=”@web"'.
 To create a new API test script, create a new file in the 'test/api' directory and use the provided syntax to define your test cases.
-You can then run the test using the command '`gradlew cucumber -Ptags=”@api"'."
+You can then run the test using the command 'gradlew cucumber -Ptags=”@api"'."

 ## Contributing
 If you find any bugs or have feature requests, please submit an issue or pull request.
 Contributions are welcome and appreciated.